 This holiday season, we’ve curated a selection of artworks our customers covet most.
 From Neo Expressionist masterpieces by Jean-Michel Basquiat to shimmering artworks by Gustav Klimt, discover the iconic gifts on everyone’s King & McGaw wish list.

 Beguiling with its nocturnal neon glow and cinematic eeriness, Edward Hopper’s (1882–1967) 1942 painting, Nighthawks, is celebrated as one the best-known – and most mysterious – artworks of the twentieth century.
-Inspired by Vincent Van Gogh’s The Night Cafe (which Hopper had seen exhibited in New York in 1941), this famous painting was created in the wake of America’s early involvement in World War II.
+Inspired by Vincent Van Gogh’s Cafe Terrace at Night (which Hopper had seen exhibited in New York in 1941), this famous painting was created in the wake of America’s early involvement in World War II.
 With the precision of an architectural drawing, it uses strong diagonal lines that converge off the canvas to draw the viewer’s attention away from the surrounding buildings and into the all-night diner.

 Behind a hermetically-sealed sheet of curved glass, three customers sit in silence, as a waiter stares across them and into the shadows of a dimly-lit street corner.
 With no sign of conversation amongst people inside, Hopper intensionally leaves the narrative open ended.
 Stranded on the street corner with no door to enter, we – the voyeuristic viewers – are left to look on and make up our own minds about the story.
 Is it tense?
 Melancholic?
 Or is it simply a quiet sanctuary for strangers, isolated from one another in a vast, sprawling city?